Sabarimala Temple 360 Virtual Tour.

 A virtual visit to Sabarimala Temple from the comfort of your home!

-Sabarimala, the world’s greatest annual pilgrimage centre is located on a hilltop in Pathanamthitta district of South Indian state Kerala.
+Sabarimala, the world’s greatest annual pilgrimage centre is located on a hilltop in the Pathanamthitta district of the South Indian state of Kerala.
 A visit to this world-renowned secular shrine is grand enough to give you spiritual as well as physical ecstasy.
 It’s a journey to realize your soul.

 The History of Sabarimala